Soreseth/Homework-in-Privacy-Preserving-NLP/Homework_2/readme.md

 # Model
 You can download the model here and insert it in the same folder as the model.py: <br/>
 https://ruhr-uni-bochum.sciebo.de/s/KPgvSHLyItgD6ZT

+We decided to fine-tune the model only on 30 epochs due to overfitting.